Buyer Persona

 What's the difference between a buyer persona and an ideal client profile?

-An ideal client profile defines company characteristics like revenue, industry, and tech stack, while a buyer persona focuses on individual decision-makers within those companies.
+A buyer persona focuses on individual decision-makers.
+An ideal client profile defines company-level characteristics like revenue, industry, and tech stack.
 You need both for effective B2B marketing and sales alignment.

 How often should buyer personas be updated?

-Review personas quarterly and update them when you see significant changes in deal patterns, new competitive threats, or shifts in your market.
+Review personas quarterly.
+When you see significant shifts in deal patterns, a new competitive threat land, or your market move in a direction you didn't anticipate, update them then, not at your next annual planning cycle.
 Annual overhauls are too infrequent for fast-moving B2B markets where buying behaviors evolve rapidly.

 What questions should you ask in buyer persona interviews?